btm/feedback/README.markdown

 You Closed my Issue!...
 Dick
 ---------------------------
 I have OCD.
 I can't stand to have open issues on projects.
 It's drives me insane if the number next to issues > 0.
-For that reason, you can also rest assured that I *will* respond in a timely manner
+For that reason, you can also rest assured that I *will* respond in a timely manner...

 I have a Programming Question
 -----------------------------